wcmc-its/ReCiter/README.md

 ## Configuration

-### Getting a PubMed API key
+### PubMed API key

-As a default, ReCiter works without an API key, however we recommend that you get an API key issued by NCBI.
+As a default, ReCiter works without a PubMed API key, however we recommend that you get an API key issued by NCBI.
 This allows you to make more requests per second.

 Here's how you can get an API key and use it with this application: